Microsoft Copilot vs. ChatGPT: What’s the difference?

 - Which should I use?
 Use ChatGPT primarily for creative problem-solving and flexible use cases; choose Copilot if you primarily work in Microsoft 365 tools.

 Today two big names in artificial intelligence are Microsoft Copilot and ChatGPT.
 Both are making huge changes across multiple industries and promise to change the way we work.
 Many ask, “what is the difference between Microsoft Copilot and ChatGPT?”
 Is one better than the other?
 Or are they basically the same technology with different branding?
+At Red River, our team helps organizations navigate and leverage these AI tools effectively, ensuring you choose the right solution for your unique needs.
 In this blog we’re going to take a closer look at both ChatGPT vs. Microsoft Copilot and demystify the difference between the two and the advantages of both.

 The Microsoft OpenAI partnership